ogsevko/ogsevko/README.md

 </h2>

 <div align=center>
-  I am a dedicated web developer, specializing in back-end technologies, with 4 years of professional experience.<br> Programming is my passion and I try to do my best every time I take on a new task.
-I enjoy learning new stuff<br>
-  and solving complex problems.
-My primary commercial experience lies in JavaScript, TypeScript and Node.js (Moleculer.js, NestJS)<br>
+  Back End Developer with 4 years of experience in an American ed-tech company, specializing in integration<br>
+  and automation.
+Collaborated with a team of developers on key projects, including automating lead<br>
+  distribution and optimizing processes for marketing and sales.
+Skilled in integrating third-party services and<br>
+  developing scalable systems.
 </div>

 <br>